 The World Cup Predictor (Markov-Chain Monte Carlo) and Bet Advisor

-This online tool (WCP) performs two main functins.
-Firstly, it uses Markov Chain Monte Carlo techniques to estimate the likelyhoods of each team winning the FIFA World Cup tournament -- using the pairwise probabilitys for each team matchup provided by users.
-Secondly, it uses these estimates, and the current betting odds found online, to identify the best with the highest expected values.
+This online tool (WCP) performs two main functions.
+Firstly, it uses Markov Chain Monte Carlo techniques to estimate the likelyhoods of each team winning the FIFA World Cup tournament -- using the pairwise probabilities for each team matchup provided by users.
+Secondly, it uses these estimates, and the current betting odds found online, to identify the bets with the highest expected values.

 What Is Markov Chain Monte Carlo?